edithatogo/gemini-cli/docs/troubleshooting.md

   - **Issue:** The CLI does not enter interactive mode (no prompt appears) if an environment variable starting with `CI_` (e.g., `CI_TOKEN`) is set.
 This is because the `is-in-ci` package, used by the underlying UI framework, detects these variables and assumes a non-interactive CI environment.
   - **Cause:** The `is-in-ci` package checks for the presence of `CI`, `CONTINUOUS_INTEGRATION`, or any environment variable with a `CI_` prefix.
 When any of these are found, it signals that the environment is non-interactive, which prevents the CLI from starting in its interactive mode.
   - **Solution:** If the `CI_` prefixed variable is not needed for the CLI to function, you can temporarily unset it for the command. e.g., `env -u CI_TOKEN gemini`

+### PATH issues on WSL

+WSL often stores npm binaries on the Windows file system, which may not be part of your Linux `$PATH`.
+Use `npm config get cache` to locate the cache directory and add the relevant `_npx/<hash>/bin` folder to your `PATH` if commands like `gemini` are not found.

 ## Debugging Tips